Osman Jan

 He was part of the Calcutta League dominant side Mohammedan Sporting in the 1930s.
-He also represented Aryan FC.
-Osman played for Bengal and Delhi in the Santosh Trophy and was the first footballer to win the Santosh Trophy for two different states.
+He also played for Aryan FC.
+Osman represented Bengal and Delhi in the Santosh Trophy and was the first footballer to win the Santosh Trophy for two different states.

 Osman was appointed captain of the Pakistan national team in their international debut in 1950, and became the first ever captain in the country's history.